Everything You Need to Know About Shopping in Colmar

 If you happen to be visiting Colmar during the Christmas season, you’re in luck as the entire city transforms into one huge market for the holidays.
 Running from the last week of November up until the last week of December, for a total of five weeks, Colmar’s historic center is filled with Christmas decorations, carnival lights and live performances.

 Typically, the city’s Christmas markets are divided into six locations, namely: Place des Dominicains, Petite Venise, Place Jeanne d’Arc, Place de la Cathedrale, Place de l’Ancienne Douane and the Koïfhus (Indoor Christmas Market).
-In each of the markets, you can find a broad range of products being sold, including handcrafted items, souvenirs, seasonal products, Alsatian delicacies, ready-to-eat food and so much more.
+In each of the markets, you can find a broad range of products being sold, including handcrafted items, souvenirs, seasonal products, Alsatian delicacies, ready-to-eat food (find tasty street food here) and so much more.

 Because the city becomes a wonderful winter wonderland during the holidays, some tourists prefer to visit during the Christmas season.
 However, similar to most travel destinations, the prices of hotels and goods can skyrocket during this period.